Knowledge is power, and we’ve got news to share!

 What You MUST Know About Shared Appreciation Mortgages

-Some shared appreciation mortgages come with a phase-out clause after a certain number of years, so you might want to search for a plan with this feature.
+Some shared appreciation mortgages come with a phase-out1 clause after a certain number of years, so you might want to search for a plan with this feature.

 Shared Appreciation Mortgages vs Regular Mortgages

-The difference between a shared appreciation mortgage and a regular mortgage is apparent at the time of your property’s sale.
+The difference between a shared appreciation mortgage and a regular mortgage2 is apparent at the time of your property’s sale.

 Shared Appreciation Mortgages

 Shared appreciation mortgages work by your agreeing to hand over a portion of the home’s appreciated value to your mortgage lender when your home is sold.